SalmaKAzzam/Habit-Tracker/README.md

 # Python CLI Habit Tracker

-A lightweight, backend-focused Habit Tracking application built with Python.
-This app allows users to define daily and weekly habits, check them off, and track their longest streaks using an interactive Command Line Interface (CLI).
+A backend-focused Habit Tracking application built with Python.
+This app allows users to define daily and weekly habits, check them off, and track their longest streaks using a CLI.

-This project was developed using Object-Oriented Programming (OOP) for state management and functional programming (map, filter, reduce) for data analytics.
-Data is securely and locally stored using SQLite3.
+This was made using OOP for state management and functional programming for data analytics.
+Data is stored locally using SQLite3.

 ## Features
 * **Create, Edit, and Delete Habits:** Fully manage your daily or weekly routines.